OpenSSN/Open-Science-Guides/README.md

-# A Text Repository for Guides to Open Science Platforms
 ---

 These guides were written thanks to the [Tanenbaum Open Science Institute (TOSI)](https://www.mcgill.ca/neuro/open-science/tanenbaum-open-science-institute-tosi), as part of a partnership with the [TAU Sagol School of Neuroscience](https://en-sagol.tau.ac.il/open-science) by a team of SSN researchers.
 For any suggestions, update requests or additions, please contact openssn@tauex.tau.ac.il.

 ---

+# Guides to Open Science Platforms:

 ## 💻 Code Sharing Instruction & Examples